Fake-Aaron/MidtermMenus/README.md

    ```

 3. In the event that the project isnt linked to the Supabase i have (or doesnt work anymore):

 = Create a new project at Supabase

 = Copy your project url and anon/public key

 = Update /lib/supabase.ts file, and change the url and key to your project

-After this, you may populate the data from supabase, or from the app itself. make sure to add a user on supabase first
+After this, you may populate the data from supabase, or from the app itself. make sure to add a user on supabase first, and to make sure all the names match the code so they can pull the data.

 IMPORTANT NOTE: The code for staffLogin.tsx does NOT have a register button.
 This is done to emulate the fact that restaurants do not use register buttons in app.
 They usually have a tech expert making your account.
 If you need or want to access the CRUD functions from the staffPanel, Please contact me (Discord: fake_aaron) to help you set up an authenticated account.

 Tech Stack

 = Expo (React Native)

 = Supabase

 = Zustand

 = TypeScript

 = React Navigation / Expo Router

 If youre reading this, and youre the teacher inspecting my code, hi! please contact me after you see this, this project may be eligible for wild card purposes